 Everyone needs data.
 For manufacturing, distribution and retail businesses to succeed in today’s competitive market, data analytics has to be in the hands of all business users, from sales and marketing, to operations and logistics.
 This will require a major shift in perspective for many companies.
 Previously, business intelligence (BI) was designated as a project for the IT team.
-As we start 2020, however, data-driven business models are the norm for all departments.
+Now data-driven business models are the norm for all departments.

 To complete his year's trends eGuide, 7 data priorities for mid-market managers, we worked with customers around the world, tracked the insights of industry analysts and reviewed our own technology direction.